RobotRobotitzat/graphic-python-calculator/README.md

 ## GRAPHIC CALCULATOR PYTHON
-### This is a basic calculator made with Python and Tkinter module of Python
+### This is a basic calculator made with Python and Tkinter module of Python3